© 2024 All Rights reserved WUSF

 F.W.
 Murnau's 1922 silent classic was the first adaptation of Bram Stoker's 1897 novel, "Dracula."
 The remake stars Bill Skarsgard in the title role.

 Sun-Ray closed in July after Georgia-based Union South Partners, which bought the building earlier in the year, did not renew the lease.
-Union South is planning $2 million in renovations, and Nashville-based Marathon Live plans to open a music venue call Five in January.
+Union South says it has invested $2 million in renovations, and Nashville-based Marathon Live plans to open a "entertainment space" there called Five in January.

 Information from Carianne Luter of News4Jax, a Jacksonville Today/WJCT news partner, was used in this report.